๐Ÿ’ŽCrystallography

 Substitutional Impurities

-• Size factor rule: substitution is favorable when atomic radii differ by less than ~15% (Hume-Rothery rules)
+• Size factor rule: substitution is favorable when atomic radii differ by less than ~15% (one of the Hume-Rothery rules; the others involve electronegativity, valence, and crystal structure)

-• Controls electronic properties in semiconductors—phosphorus in silicon creates n-type behavior by donating electrons
+• Controls electronic properties in semiconductors: phosphorus in silicon creates n-type behavior by donating an extra electron to the conduction band

-Compare: Interstitials vs. Substitutional impurities—both introduce foreign atoms, but interstitials occupy spaces between lattice sites while substitutional atoms replace host atoms.
-If asked about strengthening mechanisms, substitutional creates less distortion; if asked about rapid diffusion, interstitials move faster.
+Compare: Interstitials vs. Substitutional impurities: both introduce foreign atoms, but interstitials occupy spaces between lattice sites while substitutional atoms replace host atoms.
+For strengthening mechanisms, substitutional atoms create less local distortion.
+For rapid diffusion, interstitials move faster because they don't need a vacancy to hop into.

 Ionic Crystal Defects